 The Theatre Society gratefully acknowledges the creative input of Burnaby South's Visual Arts faculty, and the fine craftsmanship of School District 41's master carpenters in putting together this latest improvement.

-The Gallery is included in many Theatre functions, and can be rented as a stand-alone space – call our Facility Coordinator for more information.
+The Gallery is included in many Theatre functions, and can be rented as a stand-alone space – call our Business Coordinator for more information.

 This Gallery Feature page will update from time to time with information on visual art and special events held in this space – we look forward to having you visit sometime!